MinhMXC/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. Currently, when a person or tag is deleted, **the unique IDs of remaining entries remain unchanged** to maintain consistency of data, which can lead to gaps in the shown index.
+However, index of person and tags can be reset after using the `clear` command.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary